Recreation Park (Philadelphia): Philadelphia Phillies (1883–1886)

 Alfred J. Reach acquired a five-year lease on the horse market property in 1882, renaming it "Recreation Park".
 He cleared the grounds, resodded the field, built a three-section wooden grandstand, and fielded the independent team called the "Phillies."
 The next year, Philadelphia joined the National League.

-The Phillies played their first game ever on April 2, 1883 and defeated the amateur Manayunk Ashlands by the score of 11-0 at Recreation Park.
+The Phillies played their first game ever on April 2, 1883 at Recreation Park, defeating the amateur Manayunk Ashlands by a score of 11-0 in a preseason exhibition game.
+The Phillies hosted Providence at Recreation Park in their first regular season game on May 1, 1883.
+One thousand fans saw John Coleman start for the Phillies and relinquish the first hit in the first inning to Providence first baseman Joe Start.
+The Phillies would score first and take a three to zero lead into the eighth when Providence scored four times to win the game.

 The University of Pennsylvania Football team played its Philadelphia matches at Recreation Park from 1882 to 1884.

 On October 16, 1884, in a post season exhibition game against the Athletics, it was reported that Harry Stovey hit the longest ball of the season at the park "over the church".

 On June 1, 1885, nearly 10,000 fans filled the ballpark to see the Phillies face the New York Giants, with fans crowded down the right and left field foul lines.
+The August 22, 1886 game against the Giants was reported to have attracted more than 7,000 fans to the grounds.

-Charlie Ferguson pitched the Phillies' first no hitter, beating the Providence Grays 1-0 at Recreation Park on August 29, 1885.
+Charlie Ferguson pitched the first no hitter in Phillies history, beating the Providence Grays 1-0 at Recreation Park on August 29, 1885.
 Ferguson walked two, and the Phillies committed two errors in the win.